ascension-association/FLTR/hub/README.md

 3. Download the `fltr-hub-setup.bash` and `fltr-hub-setup.conf.template` files
 4. Rename the `fltr-hub-setup.conf.template` file to `fltr-hub-setup.conf` and edit with your values
 5. Run `bash fltr-hub-setup.bash`
+6. Verify Emitter is running by browsing to https://YOUR-DOMAIN-HERE/keygen
-6. Verify Headscale is running by browsing to https://YOUR-DOMAIN-HERE:8443/windows
+7. Verify Headscale is running by browsing to https://YOUR-DOMAIN-HERE:8443/windows